 In 2015, Governor Larry Hogan issued two executives orders, establishing the Heroin and Opioid Emergency Task Force (Executive Order 01.01.2015.12) and a separate Inter-Agency Coordinating Council (Executive Order 01.01.2015.13) to address the state’s growing heroin and opioid crisis.

 The Department of Health and Mental Hygiene has implemented several initiatives related to overdose prevention.

-Because the Board is similarly concerned about the rise in the number of drug overdose deaths, the growing public health threat, and the potential role of prescribers, it mandated that physician and physician assitant licensees, per renewal cycle, complete one continuing medical education (credit hour) dedicated to opioid prescribing.
+In March 2015, because the Board was similarly concerned about the rise in the number of drug overdose deaths, the growing public health threat, and the potential role of prescribers, it mandated that physician and physician assistant (P.A.) licensees, per renewal cycle, complete one continuing medical education (credit hour) dedicated to opioid prescribing.